Help Give HOPE To Hospice Patients

 Hospice volunteers describe their work as gratifying, intellectually stimulating, and emotionally meaningful.
 Hospices require a lot from their volunteers and value them greatly.

 Every HOPE Healthcare and Hospice volunteer receives free comprehensive training before being assigned a volunteer job.
 They learn hospice philosophy, care for the terminally ill, education about grief and loss, health and safety precautions, and more.

 How You Can Help As A HOPE Hospice Volunteer

 HOPE Healthcare and Hospice offers hospice volunteer opportunities that allow you to choose the role with which you feel the most comfortable.
 These include:

-Volunteers can assist with shopping or light household maintenance, or allow family caregivers the opportunity to take care of necessary errands, exercise, or simply have some time alone.
+Volunteers can assist with shopping, light housekeeping, and minor household maintenance, allow family caregivers to take care of necessary errands, exercise, or have time alone.
 Volunteers can also help care for a family pet.

 Hospice volunteers can work closely with the hospice’s bereavement staff.
 Duties may include assisting a support group facilitator, serving refreshments, or helping with mailings to families.

-Many hospices utilize volunteers to help maintain patient’s yards and/or assist with landscaping.
-Notaries, barbers and beauticians often volunteer their services to patients.
+Many hospices utilize volunteers to help maintain patients’ yards and assist with landscaping.
+Notaries, barbers, and beauticians often volunteer their services to patients.
 Musicians often volunteer to play for patients.

 Want to learn more about becoming a hospice volunteer?

 If you're compassionate, understanding, and patient, we'd love to have you join our support team!
-Fill out the form below and we will reach out with more information on how to become a Hospice Volunteer.
+Fill out the form below, and we will reach out with more information on becoming a Hospice Volunteer.